 Note: If recommended for funding, the panel and/or bureau may negotiate the inclusion of additional Department of State Foreign Assistance indicators.
 These indicators assist the bureau in tying projects to larger bureau program objectives for Department’s Managing for Results framework.
 More information on this policy framework and access to the foreign assistance master indicator list is on the Foreign Assistance Resource Library.
 After award issuance, the M&E plan will accompany performance reports to document progress on indicators.

+6. Consolidated Project List

+The proposal document should include all the identified project information for each project that your organization proposed to this NOFO.
+Each project should be an individual line on the Excel table, with all cells being filled in.
+This document will be sued to ensure that all proposed projects are reviewed and accounted for.
+(Please use the provide template)

-6. Project Narrative (3 pages maximum per project)
+7. Project Narrative (3 pages maximum per project)

 The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
 You may use your own proposal format, but it must include all the items below.
 (Please use the provide template)